What are your client’s options when porting and moving?

 - Client's name

-Once your TBDM has run through the porting application process with you they'll email all the documents you need to complete, as well as instructions on how you can return these and any supporting information to us.
+Once we have run through the porting application process with you we'll email all the documents you need to complete, as well as instructions on how you can return these and any supporting information to us.